 Cons:

 This small but perfectly formed trampoline is ideal for families with small gardens, smallish children and smallish budgets.
-At a smidge under £100, it’s the most affordable option than most we have seen and – hurray! – one of the few bigger-kid trampolines that only needs 1 adult to assemble it.
-Added safety features include 15mm-thick padding over the springs, as well as 6 padded enclosure bars that hold the net up and away from the jump zone.
-The zip-enclosure net itself is decent quality but will need to be replaced every year.
+At under £60, it’s the most affordable option than most we have seen and – hurray! – only needs 1 adult to assemble it.

 8. Plum 8ft In-Ground Trampoline with Net, £549.99